Using Gift Money to Buy a House

 Lenders allow home buyers to use cash gifts as down payments on a home.
 Read up on lender rules for gifts and down payments; and, use our interactive Down Payment Gift Letter wizard to sail through your loan approval.

-When you receive a gift of cash, the amount you can receive is limitless, and you’re not required to be a first-time home buyer.
-Home buyers of every kind can use cash gifts for down payment.
+When you receive a gift of cash, the amount you can receive is limitless and the rules apply equally to first-time home buyers and seasoned buyers of homes.

 What Are The Down Payment Gift Rules?

 |Can a cash gift be used when buying a primary home?||Yes||Yes||Yes||Yes|